ory/sdk/clients/hydra/dotnet/docs/AdminApi.md

 <a name="createjsonwebkeyset"></a>
 # **CreateJsonWebKeySet**
-> HydraJSONWebKeySet CreateJsonWebKeySet (string set, HydraJsonWebKeySetGeneratorRequest hydraJsonWebKeySetGeneratorRequest = null)
+> HydraJSONWebKeySet CreateJsonWebKeySet (string set, HydraJsonWebKeySetGeneratorRequest body = null)

 Generate a New JSON Web Key